A-Shad/StudentSystem/README.md

    could use SQLDeveloper for both MySQL and Oracle, I found DBeaver more friendly to work with MySQL.

 3- This system is tested on Windows 10, 7 and Linux Mint 18.1.
-In case you choose to work with Linux and Oracle, my suggestion is to choose RedHat since I guess oracle is apparently designed specifically for RedHat and with Linux Mint it's not that straight forward.
+In case you choose to work with Linux and Oracle, my suggestion is to select RedHat since I guess oracle is apparently designed specifically for RedHat and with Linux Mint it's not that straight forward.

 4- This system has four sub-systems: Students, Courses, Results and Logins.
 Here are some of the functions available in the system: a- You can signup and the login.